Get

 Mellen found that there was, indeed, a cat that gave birth to and raised a litter of kittens in one of the cold storage warehouses.
 However, these kittens were far from the super-felines reported in newspapers around the country.
 They weren’t capable of withstanding frigid temperatures, nor were they distributed to other warehouses throughout the city.
 Quite the opposite, in fact, as these kittens did not thrive in the cold at all.

 Mellen did uncover one interesting tidbit about these kittens living in the warehouse, however.
 The mother was a pink-eyed albino, as were all of her kittens.
 While the father’s eye color was unknown, it was assumed he was either a carrier of the albinism gene or also a pink-eyed albino.
-It’s entirely possible that the parents were also closely related.
+It is entirely possible that the parents were also closely related.
 While the kittens and mother cat all had fantastic hearing, none of them were able to tolerate bright lights due to the nature of their unpigmented eyes.

 white albino cat laying on couch

-Image Credit: Elena Fedorowa, Shutterstock
+Image by: Elena Fedorowa, Shutterstock

 divider 1 paws